Ildar Dadin, a Russian opposition activist, was killed in Ukraine while fighting for Ukraine

 He felt that some missions sent to his unit were “pointless” from a military perspective.

 He described a battle in which he was pinned down by Russian fire for eight hours in a bomb-crater.
-A drone tried to drop a weapon on him while a fellow volunteer soldier died.
+A tried to drop a weapon on him while a fellow volunteer soldier died.

 Like many Ukrainian soldiers, he had been fighting for months with little time off, and was limping due to a hip injury.